Fugue Machine: Development

 Randon studied the works of Johann Sebastian Bach, a composer who popularized the fugue compositional technique, while in college.
 He became obsessed with how fugue involved using mathematical operations, something that would later become a major part of his compositions.
 In applying math in his works, Randon, composing in a digital audio workstation, would have to copy and paste a melody he sequenced and manually program variations of it in different pitches, speeds, and directions, which took a very long time to do.
 This give Randon the idea of developing a machine that could compose variations of a single theme automatically.
 He explained, "I was a main-track engineering student, so the idea of combining something I was good at (math) to something I wanted to be good at (music), seemed obvious."
 Randon spent years programming multiple drafts of Fugue Machine, but failed due to problems of coming up with a proper user interface.
 Randon then decided, out of desperation, to focus on the back end of the program first: "I quickly realized that the most eloquent technical design was to have one music sequence being read multiple times.
 Then it hit me: That's a piano roll with multiple playheads!
 I seriously jumped up and down, alone in my music studio, for far too long."
 This became the basis for making the final product of Fugue Machines, which took eight months to program.

-Randon made Fugue Machine as part of a program fostered by the Gray Area Foundation for the Arts named "Cultural Incubator", where participants are committed to develop an app that combines elements of art and technology to impact society.
+Randon made Fugue Machine as part of a program fostered by the Gray Area Foundation for the Arts named "Cultural Incubator", where participants are committed to developing an app that combines elements of art and technology to impact society.

 Fugue Machine became the first application to be produced as part of Cultural Incubator.
 The most complicated part of programming the application was coding the "Note On" messages it sends to external synthesizers when one note is being played simultaneously by more than one playhead.
 Randon had to do this since many external synthesizers vary in terms of how they handle more than one message performing the same note at the same time: some make a second voice perform the second message or replace the first one, and some even crash.